kunjanramk/ec2-flask-app/README.md

    3. venv:
       In this role, we create a folder for the application.
 Create and activate virtual environment and install flask in it.
-It will also install uwsgi, which is a non-FastCGI method for deploying python applications with nginx server
+It will also install uwsgi, which is a method for deploying python or flask applications with nginx server
    4. app-repo:
       This will be used to pull your application code from git repo and store it locally.